nathan-nunez-5/livecodingfrontend/README.md

 Pilot TODOS:
 - [ ] change the survey to make it have equals sign instead of arrow
 - [ ] make it clear that you have to go back to the survey when its done
-- [ ] format examples into a table. or just format them period
-- [ ] stop revaluation when new example is introduced -> shortcut to synthesis instead
-- [ ] add equal sign input reeval
 - [ ] add a link to the bottom of problems to close window
-- [ ] add flavor text to problem descritions
 - [ ] add button to approach did you find a solution
 - [ ] make problems bigger

-we saw that he used a combination of both in the last question

 user didn't know how to start using the pbe window, didn't know where to start make it clear how to start